Employer of Record (EOR)

 - Workers compensation payments are “pay as you go.”
 Usually no upfront deposits are required.

-Over 1500 staffing companies use EOR’s.
-Work Comp Staffing Solutions only works with a few EOR’s because Work Comp Staffing Solutions only uses EORs that are very experienced in the staffing industry, and have stable work comp carrier relationships.
-Some EOR’s are not experienced in the staffing industry.
-Work Comp Staffing Solutions’s preferred EOR’s all have client bases of over 150 staffing clients and have been in business for at least 10 years.
+Over 1500 staffing companies use EOR’s in the US.
+Work Comp Staffing Solutions only works with a few EOR’s because Work Comp Staffing Solutions only uses EORs that are very experienced in the staffing industry, and have deep work comp carrier relationships.
+Some EOR’s are not experienced in the staffing industry and should be avoided.
+Work Comp Staffing Solutions preferred EOR’s all have client bases of over 300 staffing clients each, and have been in business for at least 20 years.